Ka Ora, Ka Ako | healthy school lunches programme FAQs

 Schools and kura decide whether to offer food to students and how this is done.
 Some schools and kura have declined the invitation to take part.
 There are a variety of reasons including a preference to continue with an existing food provision.
 Schools do not have to provide an explanation for declining an invitation to take part.

 The funding we have available enables us to cover approximately 215,000 students in these schools.
 We know there are a lot learners who would benefit, but available funding means that not all schools will be offered the programme.
 To include schools that don’t meet the parameters would mean other more disadvantaged students would miss out.

-We expect Boards of Trustees to be closely involved in decisions about whether and how to deliver the school lunch programme eg whether the school makes their own lunches or outsources to a supplier, and decisions on staff training and kitchen spaces.
+We expect the School Boards to be closely involved in decisions about whether and how to deliver the school lunch programme eg whether the school or kura makes their own lunches or outsources to a supplier, and decisions on staff training and kitchen spaces.

 Schools and kura are best placed to decide how they want to deliver lunches, and what the priorities are for their school and community.
-Schools will have a choice about how lunches are provided at their school.
+Schools and kura have a choice about how lunches are provided at their school.
 There are a range of different options.

 A single school or kura might: